Our Platform of Novel Synaptic Regenerative Investigational Therapies Designed to Restore Function

-Treatments for diseases such as Alzheimer’s disease, amyotrophic lateral sclerosis (ALS), schizophrenia, glaucoma, and Fragile X syndrome (FXS) leave a critical gap in effective and patient-friendly solutions.
 At Spinogenix, we want to do more than slow disease progression.
-Patients deserve game-changing treatments that offer renewed hope.
-Our unique approach has the potential to be used alone as a “monotherapy” or as a restorative component to combination therapies that include treatments targeting specific disease processes.
+Patients deserve new therapies that offer renewed hope.
+Our unique approach has the potential to be used alone as a “monotherapy” or as a restorative component to existing therapies targeting specific disease processes.

-Spinogenix is pioneering a new way to treat conditions characterized by the loss or dysfunction of the fundamental building blocks in the brain called synapses, which are the connections between neurons through which signals flow and allow us to think, plan, remember, see, and control motor functions.
-Our platform of novel small molecule drugs has the remarkable property of being able to restore synapses with the potential to reverse declines in cognitive and motor function that could benefit people with ALS, Alzheimer’s Disease, schizophrenia, glaucoma, FXS, movement disorders, and other diseases.
+Spinogenix is pioneering a new way to treat conditions characterized by the loss or dysfunction of the fundamental building blocks in the brain called synapses, specifically, the connections between neurons allowing us to think, plan, remember, see, and control motor functions.
+Our platform of novel small molecules has the remarkable properties of being able to restore brain synapses with the potential to reverse declines in cognitive and motor function that could potentially benefit people with ALS, Alzheimer’s Disease, schizophrenia, FXS, movement disorders, and other diseases.

-of synapses is an early and progressive feature of a broad spectrum of neurodegenerative, neuropsychiatric, and other diseases collectively known as the “synaptopathies”.
-For any therapy to have a chance at reversing the symptoms of these diseases in patients, it must promote the restoration of synapses.
+Brain Synapses are connections between neurons through which signals flow from one neuron to another.
+They are a fundamental and indispensable physical basis for neural communication, enabling cognition, movement, perception, memory, and other faculties of mind.
+Deterioration of brain synapses is an early and progressive feature of a broad spectrum of neurodegenerative, neuropsychiatric, and other diseases collectively known as the “synaptopathies”.
+For any investigational therapy to have a chance at reversing the symptoms of these diseases in patients, it must promote the restoration of brain synapses.

 Amyotrophic Lateral Sclerosis (ALS)